UNDERGROUND ISOLATION CHAMBER 2010-2012

 \

-In 2007, SCK-CEN, the national nuclear agency in Belgium, approached ESA with a plan to convert an underground tunnel in Mol, Belgium into a chamber for simulating long space missions of six-person crews to test human responses to isolation and confinement.
-This design for a chamber - named HADES by ESA - would provide Europe with a long-duration spaceflight simulator for the first time.
-The HADES tunnel (photo below left) was 200 metres under-
+In 2007, SCK-CEN, the national nuclear agency in Belgium, approached ESA with a plan to convert an underground tunnel in Mol, Belgium into a chamber for simulating long space missions of six-person crews to

-been used for this purpose and Belgium had since abandoned its nuclear energy programme.
+Belgium had since abandoned its nuclear energy programme.
 The isolation chamber (image right) was designed to accommodate six-person teams for periods of 100-150 days.
 Scientists and doctors would observe their behaviour under various conditions of stress.
-SCK-CEN proposed a tunnel end gallery for the chamber site but the single entry/exit point without an escape raised emergency evacuation concerns and there was minimal volume available for life support systems of which three versions - open, partly open and closed - were to be installed for test purposes.
-Despite these
+SCK-CEN proposed a tunnel end gallery for the chamber site but the single entry/exit point without an escape raised emergency evacuation concerns and there was minimal volume available for life support systems of which three

-challenges, a design emerged that was just large enough to contain the necessary accommodation and equipment.
-Small elevator shafts at each end of the tunnel provided the only means of delivery for all the chamber's construction elements.
+versions - open, partly open and closed - were to be installed for test purposes.
+Despite the challenges, a design emerged that resolved the accommodation and equipment. requirements.
+Small elevator shafts at each end of the tunnel provided the only means of delivery for all chamber's structure (image below far right).
+However, unresolved concerns with the lack of an alternative means of escape in

 an emergency halted the project.